 If the prints are to be wrap mounted, please ensure that the file is supplied with adequate bleed (twice that of the thickness of the board that the print is to be mounted to i.e. if you are mounting to a 10mm board, please ensure the file has at least 20mm bleed).
 Please ensure crop marks are offset (i.e. 25mm bleed, offset ticks 25mm)

-Prior to sending us artwork please ensure that you open and view the document at 100% magnification (or equivalent magnification dependant on the scale the document had been prepared at), as this will give an accurate indication into the likely final print quality.
-If your file looks pixelated, or jagged on screen, it's very likely it will produce like this too.
+Prior to sending us artwork please ensure that you open and view the document at 100% magnification (or equivalent magnification dependant on the scale the document had been prepared at), as this will give an accurate indication of the likely final print quality.
+If your file looks pixelated, or jagged on screen, this is how it will produce too.

 When you are ready to send us your artwork

 If it's under 10mb, please feel free to email it to email@example.com, or if you have an account handler, directly to them.

 If the file is over 10mb, it's probably best to supply the artwork to us via WeTransfer.

 If you are really unsure about PDF's, once the file has been prepared you could supply the Packaged artwork to us (if using InDesign), as this includes all of the links within the document, along with the fonts that have been used.
 Please compress and supply this file via WeTransfer.